 4. Five Chariots Dedicated to the Pandavas

 Among the 40 heritage monuments in Mahabalipuram, the Pancha Rathas hold a rather unique position.
-Built under the patronage of Narasimhavarman I (630-668 CE), these rathas are a group of five monolithic free-standing temples that were cut out from solid granite and diorite rocks and are the earliest monuments of their kind in India.
+Built under the patronage of Narasimhavarman I (630-668 CE), these rathas are a group of five monolithic free-standing temples that were cut out from solid granite and diorite rocks.
+These are the earliest monuments of their kind in India, and among the must visit places as part of Mahabalipuram packages from Chennai.
 These Pancha Rathas were named after the Pandavas (Arjuna, Bhima, Yudhishtra, Nakula, and Sahadeva) and Draupadi.
 These temples are built in the same shape as pagodas and greatly resemble Buddhist shrines and monasteries.
 The first Ratha that is located right by the entrance gate is Draupadi’s Ratha, shaped like a hut and is dedicated to the goddess Durga.
 The Arjuna’s Rath & Yudhistar’s Rath are dedicated to Lord Shiva while the Nakula Sahadev Rath is dedicated to the God of Rain, Lord Indra.

 5. The Shore Temple – Oldest Stone Temples in South India

-Situated on the shore of the Bay of Bengal in Mahabalipuram, the Shore Temple is one of the main attractions of Mahabalipuram, among the must visit places during your Tamil Nadu tour.
+Situated on the shore of the Bay of Bengal in Mahabalipuram, the Shore Temple is one of the main attractions in Mahabalipuram leisure packages.
 It was built in the 7th century during the reign of Rajasimha.
 The Shore Temple was built in the Dravidian style of architecture with blocks of granite.
 This is one of the oldest stone temples in South India, and among the most photographed heritage monuments in India.
 Perched on a 50 feet square platform, the 5-storeyed pyramidal temple houses three shrines where two of which are dedicated to Lord Shiva, and the other one is dedicated to Lord Vishnu.
 The temple is claimed to be a part of the Seven Pagodas by the legend.
 Now only five temples are still visible while two temples are submerged in the water.
 It is said that the Shore Temple acted as a landmark for the navigation of ships.
 The temple was the worst hit during the 2004 tsunami.
 However, the strong structure survived the catastrophe with the least damage and exposed some of these submerged parts of temples in the Shore Temple complex.

 6. Known for its Carvings & Bass Relief